mcaceresb/stata-gtools/docs/usage/gstats_transform.md

 `gstats transform` applies various statistical transformations to input data.
 It is similar to `gcollapse, merge` or `gegen` but for individual-level transformations.
-That is, `gcollapse` takes an input variable and procudes a single statistic; `gstats transform` applies a function to each element of the input variable.
+That is, `gcollapse` takes an input variable and procures a single statistic; `gstats transform` applies a function to each element of the input variable.
 For example, subtracting the mean.

 Every function available to `gstats transform` can be called via `gegen`.
+Further, note that while not every function will use weights in their computations (e.g. `shift` ignores weights in the actual transformation), if weights are specified they will be used to flag acceptable observations (i.e. missing, zero, and, except for `iweights`, negative observations get excluded).

 ### `rank` with weights